 If you're going general admission on Sunday, there is no seating, just standing room.
 Sunday is the only day you really need a reserved seat if you want to sit down.
 There is a raised platform for handicapped guests in wheelchairs and scooters with general admission tickets, with one helper seat per wheelchair or scooter.

-On Friday and Saturday, any General Admission ticket holder can sit there whether you have a Friday or Saturday Only ticket or a 3-day ticket.
+However, it's important to keep in mind that Sunday Only Seating is not only for Sunday.
+Grandstands marked "Sunday Only" are reserved for General Admission ticket holders who have Sunday Only tickets—on Sunday.
+On Friday and Saturday, any General Admission ticket holder can sit there whether you have a Friday or Saturday Only ticket or a three-day ticket.

-If money is no object, the $925 3-day Pit Lane Club gets you a reserved seat in an elevated canopy above the Pit Lane with closed circuit TV monitors, full open bar and continental breakfast all three days, snacks Friday, fine dining Saturday and Sunday, a souvenir package and one parking pass for every two tickets.
-You also get Bosch Champ Car Garage access and limited Pit access at posted times.
-There is a limit 8 per group.
+For the best seat on the circuit, you can book a three-day ticket to the Pit Lane Club, which gets you a reserved seat in an elevated canopy above Pit Lane with closed-circuit TV monitors, a full open bar, and continental breakfast all three days, snacks Friday, fine dining Saturday and Sunday, a souvenir package, and one parking pass for every two tickets.
+You will also get Bosch Champ Car Garage access and limited Pit access at posted times, but there is a limit of eight people per group.